Lasha-Ilashvili/KotlinInterpreter_FOP-Capstone/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Submit a pull request for review.
+4. Make sure that your code is compiling, <br> or else CI will fail and you will be unable to merge.
+5. Add at least one reviewer, this is a must and you will fail to merge otherwise.
+6. All discussions or required changes must be resolved before being able to merge.
+7. Good luck!